Japanese aircraft carrier Kaga: Armament and armor

-Kaga was armed with ten 20 cm 3rd Year Type guns, one twin-gun Model B turret on each side of the middle flight deck and six in casemates aft.
+Kaga was armed with ten 20 cm 3rd Year Type guns, one twin-gun Type B turret on each side of the middle flight deck and six in casemates aft.
 They fired 110 kg projectiles at a rate of three to six rounds per minute with a muzzle velocity of 870 m/s; at 25°, they had a maximum range between 22600 and 24000 m.
-The Model B turrets were nominally capable of 70° elevation to provide additional anti-aircraft (AA) fire, but in practice the maximum elevation was only 55°.
+The Type B turrets were nominally capable of 70° elevation to provide additional anti-aircraft (AA) fire, but in practice the maximum elevation was only 55°.
 The slow rate of fire and the fixed 5° loading angle minimized any real anti-aircraft capability.
 This heavy gun armament was provided in case she was surprised by enemy cruisers and forced to give battle, but her large and vulnerable flight deck, hangars, and other features made her more of a target in any surface action than a fighting warship.
 Carrier doctrine was still evolving at this time and the impracticability of carriers engaging in gun duels had not yet been realized.

 She was given an anti-aircraft armament of six twin 12 cm 10th Year Type Model A2 gun mounts fitted on sponsons below the level of the funnels, where they could not fire across the flight deck, three mounts per side.
 These guns fired 20.3 kg projectiles at a muzzle velocity of 825–830 m/s; at 45° this provided a maximum range of 16000 m, and they had a maximum ceiling of 10000 m at 75° elevation.
 Their effective rate of fire was 6 to 8 rounds per minute.
 She had two Type 89 directors to control her 20 cm guns and two Type 91 manually powered anti-aircraft directors (Kōshaki) to control her 12 cm guns.
 Kaga's waterline armored belt was reduced from 280 to 152 mm during her reconstruction and the upper part of her torpedo bulge was given 127 mm of armor.
 Her deck armor was also reduced from 102 to 38 mm.